Judith Clurman

-Judith Clurman is a conductor and educator.
-She is the musical director for Essential Voices USA and The Singing Christmas Tree Float in the Macy's Thanksgiving Day Parade(NBC).
+Judith Clurman is an American conductor and educator.
+She is the musical director for Essential Voices USA and The Singing Christmas Tree Float in the Macy's Thanksgiving Day Parade (NBC).
 She teaches voice and ensemble voice at The Manhattan School of Music and edits two choral series for Hal Leonard Music.
 She is a member of ASCAP, ASCAP's Special Classification Committee, and the National Academy of Television Arts and Sciences.

 Personal history

 Born Judith Sue Clurman, in Brooklyn, New York, she is the daughter of Herman Clurman and Gloria Alice Glick Clurman.
 She has a sister, Ann Deborah.
 She grew up in Hicksville, Long Island, and attended the public schools there.
 Judith was originally trained as a pianist and vocalist, and sang in operatic, concert, and oratorio performances before concentrating on conducting.
 She received her Bachelors and Master's degrees in voice from The Juilliard School.
 She also studied at Oberlin College, the Aspen Music Festival, and the Temple University Ambler Music Institute and Festival.
 She studied conducting with Jorge Mester and Richard Westenburg, and furthered her studies in England, with Sir David Willcocks.

 Judith is married to Bruce Leonard Ruben.
 Their son, Ari Solomon Ruben, is married to Alexandra Ross Ruben.
 She is the grandmother to Penelope Freida Ruben.